 You can use OpenOffice.org (OOo) without requiring a pointing device, such as a mouse or trackball, by using its built-in keyboard shortcuts.
 Tasks as varied and complex as docking and un-docking toolbars and windows, or changing the size or position of objects can all be accomplished with only a keyboard.
-Although OOo has its own extensive set of keyboard shortcuts, each component provides others which are specific to its work.
+OOo has its own extensive set of keyboard shortcuts and, in addition, each component provides others which are specific to its function.